How to uncover a bunch of fun Easter eggs hidden in Google Hangouts

 The effect of “/ponies” or “/ponystream” are seen above. “/Pitchforks” makes an angry mob stampede across the chat window, “/bikeshed” changes the background colour of both parties’ chat windows, the KONAMI cheat will only change your background colour, and “/shydino” will bring you a cute little dinosaur.

-NOW WATCH: The world’s first custom pancake printer has already made over $320,000 on Kickstarter
+NOW WATCH: The world’s first custom pancake printer has already made over $US320,000 on Kickstarter

 Business Insider Emails & Alerts